Aerial view. Railroad tracks in the foreground are still there, but the Mass Pike was built over them in the 1960’s.

 In the long run the Braves didn’t need a park that was bigger than Fenway, because year after year the Red Sox outdrew the Braves by a huge margin…even in 1948 when the Braves went back to the World Series.
 Late in March 1953, toward the end of spring training, owner Lou Perini decided that he was sick of the Braves being outdrawn something like 5-1 by the Red Sox and moved the team to Milwaukee, where his AAA affiliate played.
 That was good for a while, as the Milwaukee Braves beat the Yankees in the World Series in 1957, just their fifth year there.
 By year thirteen, however, the luck had run out and the Braves moved again, this time to Atlanta, where they still play.

+My grandfather’s brother, Peter F. Kelley, was Club Secretary of the Boston Braves in the 1920’s, then became a sportswriter for the Boston Daily Record and Evening American.
+Therevwas a MVP award in his named at the Boston Baseball Writers dinner in the 1940’s and 50’s.
 I never got to a baseball game here because I was only four years old when the Braves left.
-Dad drove me by and pointed it out sometime around 1957, then took me and my brother Hugh to a Patriots game there in the early 60’s.
+Dad drove me by and pointed it out sometime around 1957 after he and his cousin, Joe Kelley, also a Boston sportswriter, had been to the Baseball Writers Dinner.
+He later took me and my brother Hugh to a Patriots game there in the early 60’s.
 We sat in the former right field bleachers shown above.
 My father-in-law, Joe Tierney, was taken there by his father, Ray, back in 1934 when Babe Ruth was a Boston Brave.
 Ruth hit a home run (very possibly it was a foul ball, considering the angle of the Pavillion seats, but never the let the truth get in the way of a good story) that Ray caught on the bounce.
 He was on the ramp that heads under the stands and held the ball out to Joe and said, “Always keep this baseball.
 It was hit by the greatest player of all time, Babe Ruth.”
 Just then some guy came running down the ramp, grabbed the ball from Ray and ran toward the beer concession.
 Ray ran after the guy, tackled him and went back to give Joe the ball.
 “As I was saying, always keep this …” A couple of weeks later Joe supposedly lost the ball playing catch with a friend.

 The field is now owned by Boston University and known as Nickerson Field.
 It’s the home field for BU soccer and lacrosse.
-The Boston Breakers USFL team played there in the early 80’s, then the folded.
+The Boston Breakers USFL team played there in the early 80’s, but the league folded when Donald Trump, Owner of the USFL New Jersey Generals, sued the NFL and won a $1 judgement that bankrupted the USFL.
 In the late 90’s the Boston Breakers Women’s soccer team played there prior to that league folding.